ben-stafford/GCaMP_Analysis/README.md

 4) scanboxDir: the path where the Scanbox_Files are located

 There are also four 'flags' representing analysis steps you can 'turn on' by setting to a value of 1.
 These are:
 1) analyze_all_files - when set to 1, the code will use every mat file in the Scanbox_Files directory and use it to analyze the relevant part of the fluorescence traces.
+When set to 0, the code will ask you to select a specific scanbox file to use for the analysis.
+Typically, you will want this set to 1.
 2) smoothTraces - when set to 1, this will smooth the fluoresence traces
 3) subtractNeuropil - when set to 1, this will subtract the neuropil signal from the fluorescence traces
 4) photoBleachSubtract - when set to 1, this will use the interleaved blank trials to fit the background fluorescence decay with a polynomial and subtract it from the fluorescence traces to try to linearize the dfof trace.